Date of Publication: 21/06/2018

 Data transfer to third parties

-To a client or research beneficiary
+To a client and the research beneficiary

-With regards to telephone or face-to-face interviews, these interviews or group sessions will be audio/video-recorded and will be passed on to the client for the sole purpose of analysing the data in order to carry out the market research study.
+With regards to telephone or face-to-face interviews, these interviews or group sessions will be audio/video-recorded and will be passed on to the client and the research beneficiary for the sole purpose of analysing the data in order to carry out the market research study.
 When delivering the recordings, we will expressly state that its contents are confidential and that the release of such recordings to any third party or their use for purposes other than the research commissioned to ESR are forbidden.

 To companies within the ESR group